-After the release of the 2600 in Atari worked on a new improved console.
-But when she was almost ready, the market situation has changed: began to gain popularity home computers appeared models such as the Commodore PET, TRS-80 and Apple II.
-At the technological level of these machines was close to 2600, but sold for a much higher price, respectively, and profit from their production was much higher.
-Atari's management decided to enter this market, and a new console was converted to the Atari 400 and 800, hitting the market in 1979.
+After the release of the 2600, Atari was working on a new, more advanced prefix.
+But when it was almost ready, the situation on the market changed: home computers began to gain popularity, such models as Commodore PET, TRS-80 and Apple II appeared.
+In terms of technological level, these machines were close to 2600, but were sold at a much higher price, respectively, and the profit from their production was much higher.
+Atari management decided to enter this market, and the new console was developed into the Atari 400 and 800, which went on sale in 1979.

-In the early 1980s, the market came the second wave of consoles, including the Mattel Intellivision.
-It is not surprising that 2600 compared to other consoles has become less attractive.
-But Atari was a surprise that the sales of the 2600 was reduced very sharply, and this was the reason for the decision to return to the market of game consoles with the new model made according to the original specs of 1978.
+In the early 1980s, a second wave of consoles entered the market, including the Mattel Intellivision.
+It is not surprising that the 2600 has become less attractive compared to other consoles.
+But it came as a surprise to Atari that sales of the 2600 dropped very sharply, and this was the reason for the decision to return to the game console market with a new model made to the original specifications of 1978.

-Choosing the name of the new system, the developers simply doubled the number 2600.
-Model Atari 5200 released in 1982 had 4 joystick port (most of the time offered only two), a new controller with an analog joystick and a numeric keypad, four buttons "fire" and press Start / Pause / Reset.
-With the console first shipped the device "TV switchbox" to connect to the TV when the console is switched on, the TV automatically switches to the antenna signal on the signal from the console; before switching it was necessary to make it switch on the box connector.
+When choosing the name of the new system, the developers simply doubled the number 2600.
+The Atari 5200 model released in 1982 had 4 joystick ports (most systems of the time only offered two), a new controller with an analog joystick and numeric keypad, four fire buttons and Start / pause / reset.
+For the first time, a “TV switchbox” device was supplied with the set-top box for connecting to a TV - when the set-top box was turned on, the TV automatically switched from the antenna signal to the signal from the set-top box; earlier, to switch, you had to do it with a switch on the connector box.

-Model 1983 had only two joystick port instead of four, and a device for connection to the TV was no longer automatic.
-The Atari 5200 did not have much compatibility with the 2600, but in 1983 was released the adapter to run the games from the 2600, which allowed to use for old games more reliable game controllers of the new consoles.
-Another problem was the lack of attention that Atari paid the new console - most of the resources were given to the Atari 2600.
+The 1983 model had only two joystick ports instead of four, and the TV connection was no longer automatic.
+The Atari 5200 was severely lacking compatibility with the 2600, but in 1983 a 2600 game adapter was released, allowing older games to be used with the newer console's more reliable game controllers.
+Another problem was the lack of attention that Atari paid to the new console - most of the resources were given to the Atari 2600.